mvbp/dnd-music-bot/README.md

 # dnd-music-bot
-A discord music bot used to play ambient music in dnd
+A discord music bot used to play ambient music